swenyang/table2db/README.md

 # table2db

+⚠️This repo is deprecated.
+Heuristic approach to transfor table files to DB is not practical.
+Use LLM instead.⚠️

 Convert messy Excel files into clean, queryable SQLite databases — merged cells, multi-level headers, subtotals, mixed types, and all.

 ## Installation